A Great Beginning

 PARENT INFORMATION

-Our Kindergarten opened on Wednesday 25th January, 2017.
-The not-for-profit Kindergarten operates from 8:45am to 2:45pm on Wednesdays, Thursdays and Fridays during school terms.
 We aim to provide the highest quality care, education and endeavour to partner closely with parents in the learning journey.
 We follow the Early Years Framework (Belonging, Being, Becoming) which has a strong emphasis on play-based learning, and the Queensland Kindergarten Learning Guidelines, which enriches students’ learning throughout the year, and our Education, Curriculum and Learning Policy.
 The QKLG will prepare the children for Prep.
 All Educators at our Service are trained and experienced in areas of early education and care.

 11